locationlabs/ubuntu-packager-plugin/README.md

 A basic Ubuntu/Debian packager plugin for [Gradle](http://gradle.org).
 It has some quirks but it should be possible to use it to create packages.

+Modified by @m0hit to create debian packages for Java web projects using gradle.

+ - Remove the extract command, the war can be copied directly into the <build home>/ubuntu directory
+ - Change the path for looking up debian files from src/ubuntu/ to main/deb/
+   This is because deb packages work for more than ubuntu systems, and also to keep in accordance to maven project conventions.

+ - changed the name of the clean task to deb\_clean.
+   The clean task conflicted with clean task defined in the gradle 'java' plugin.

 Example Project
 ---------------